From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: , and asymptotics

 \begin{lemma} \leavevmode \begin{enumerate} \item For $\rho \in (0,1]$ and $\kappa \in (0,1)$,

 and

 \item For $\kappa = 1$ and $\rho \in (0,1)$,

 \end{enumerate} \end{lemma} {\bf Proof.} In either case, the weaker condition we consider for a $(\kappa,\rho)$ pair, namely membership of $W$ as specified in~(\ref{e.weakregion}), is met; this enables the use of Lemma~\ref{l.incphi}, so $s$ is well defined.
 The $\phi$-asymptotics are computed by working with the formulas in Definition~\ref{d.fourfunctions}.
-For example, in the latter case,
+For example, in the latter case $\kappa=1$ and $\rho\in(0,1)$, the formulas (\ref{e.phizero.rho}) and (\ref{e.phione.rho}) reduce to